-Join Scott Hargis for an in-depth discussion in this video The gear and the approach, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video The gear and the approach, part of Learning Real Estate Photography.

 - So we've done our walk-through.…Now I'm ready to start shooting.…First thing I'm going to do is bring my gear in,…and I usually bring it right to the kitchen.…The kitchen, all things being equal,…will be the last thing I'm going to shoot inside the house.…So it's a good place to put my stuff.…It won't be in the way when I'm shooting the other rooms.…Nice, convenient workbench here…for me to set my things out on.…I can get 'em ready and have them staged…so that they're easier to get when I'm ready for them.…We'll start talking about it,…and we'll start with the lights.…Now I'm going to be at this house…for probably an hour and a half.…